Kathleen Brown

-Kathleen Lynn Brown (born September 25, 1945) is an American attorney and politician who served as the 29th Treasurer of California from 1991 to 1995.
-Brown unsuccessfully ran for Governor of California in the 1994 election.
+Kathleen Lynn Brown (born September 25, 1945) is an American attorney and politician who served as the 29th treasurer of California from 1991 to 1995.
+Brown unsuccessfully ran for governor of California in the 1994 election.

 Early life and education

 Brown was born in San Francisco, the youngest of four children of former California Governor Pat Brown (1959–1967).
 She is the youngest sister of twice-California Governor Jerry Brown (1975–1983, 2011–2019).
 Brown is a graduate of Stanford University and Fordham University School of Law.

 Political career

 Brown was elected to the Los Angeles City Board of Education in 1975, then re-elected in 1979.
 She was a member of the Los Angeles Board of Public Works from 1987 to 1989.

 California State Treasurer

-Brown successfully ran for California State Treasurer in 1990.
+Brown successfully ran for treasurer of California in 1990.
 After defeating Compton city treasurer Wesley Sanders in the Democratic primary, Brown faced Republican incumbent Thomas W. Hayes in the general election.
 Hayes, who had been appointed to the office a year prior, ran an advertisement asking voters if they “Remember Jerry Brown?” to tie her to her brother's unpopularity.

 During the campaign, Brown described herself as the "financial Brown", and held a large financial advantage versus Hayes.
-Brown's strength among female voters and the electorate in Northern California ultimately power her victory.
+Brown's strength among female voters and the electorate in Northern California ultimately powered her victory.